Halsey Provides Medical Attention During Protests, Says ‘I Have Been Covered In Innocent Blood’

 Singer Halsey provided medical aid to protestors who were shot with rubber bullets during the recent George Floyd protests in Los Angeles.
-“The You Should Be Sad” singer wrote an emotional Instagram post that detailed her experience and feelings, which included several first-hand photos of the devastation.
+“The You Should Be Sad” singer wrote an emotional Instagram post that detailed her experience and feelings, which included several first-hand photos of the devastation and her statement that “…some of you need to see what I’ve seen.”

 The singer admitted that her photos “don’t even scratch the surface” of what was truly going on.
-Halsey continued that while it was “easy” for people at home to “condone” the “violent” actions taken against the protestors, there was a lot more to the story that people were missing.
+Halsey continued that while it was “easy” for people at home to “condone” the “violent” actions taken against the protesters, there was a lot more to the story that people were missing.

 Many “innocent peaceful protestors” were harmed, the 25-year-old singer wrote.
 With medical professionals “CONSUMED and EXHAUSTED” from dealing with the current pandemic, medical care was hard to come by.
 That was where Halsey stepped in.